Thalapathi: Filming

-This change has accepted by the audience and Mammootty’s performance as Devaraj is still considered legendary — many say he stole the climax emotionally despite dying.

 Themes

 Thalapathi is a contemporary adaptation of the Mahabharata but because the film's focus is Surya, it dispenses with the epic's ensemble nature.
 The character Subbulaxmi is based on Draupadi, Arjun on Arjuna and Kalyani on Kunti.
 The film was not originally publicised as an adaptation of the Mahabharata; Ratnam said this was because the "parallels are hidden sufficiently inside the story to make it work.
 That is the way I wanted it – at a layer below and not crying out loud".
 Venkateswaran said the film "questions people's normally held ideas of friendship".
 According to New Straits Times, the film does not extol crime or violence; rather it narrates the story of a tragic character who rises from slums to gain untold riches and unbridled power.

 Ratnam refused to name Surya's father, saying the film "consciously avoids the who and the how of the underage girl's first love" because Surya is the focus of the story.
 The name Surya was chosen to emphasise the character's connection to the sun, similar to the way Karna is the son of the sun god Surya in the Mahabharata.
 Ratnam never considered killing Surya, unlike the Mahabharata in which Karna dies, because he felt the character had suffered enough, and "his death would look too doomed, too tragic".